klop/NSArray-Functional/README.md

     }); // Returns @[ @(1), @(4), @(9), @(9), @(9), @(16), @(16), @(25) ]
 ```
 ### filter
-Returns an array of elements that pass a test.
+Returns all elements that pass a test.
 ```Objective-C
 array.filter(^BOOL (NSNumber *number){